Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Social Innovator • EdTech Architect • Civic Researcher}{\text{}}}$

-As the initiator of the **"Therapeutic Education for Ukraine"** movement, I am building a coalition of researchers, educators, and technologists to tackle the dual crisis of learning and mental health facing war-affected children. **Our mission is to use science and technology to turn the learning process itself into a tool for recovery.**
+As the initiator of the **"Therapeutic Education for Ukraine"** movement, I am building a broad coalition of **researchers, educators, technologists, and international donors**.
+Our primary goal is to **raise national awareness** about the devastating dual crisis of education and mental health affecting our children.
+We must change the narrative so that the immense pressure on these children, which only deepens their trauma, is replaced with **empathy, understanding, and tailored support.**

-This movement aims to establish **Therapeutic Education** as a new, evidence-based scientific paradigm.
-My work combines over 20 years of experience across public policy, research, and software development to build the practical, digital-first solutions needed to make this vision a reality.
+Our secondary, foundational goal is to establish **Therapeutic Education** as a new, evidence-based scientific paradigm.
+To achieve this, our mission is to use science and technology to **transform the learning process itself into a tool for recovery**.
+My work is to architect the practical, digital-first solutions needed to make this vision a reality for every child in Ukraine.

 ## Leadership Credentials